 We operate in an industry that is subject to extensive vehicle safety and testing and environmental regulations, some of which evolve over time as new technologies are introduced to the market.
 Government regulations regarding the manufacture, sale and implementation of products and systems similar to our electric vehicles are subject to future change.
 We cannot predict what effect, if any, such changes will have upon our business.
 Violations of these regulations may result in substantial civil and criminal fines, penalties and/or orders to cease the operations in violation or to conduct or pay for corrective work.
-In some instances, violations and standards discussed below, we expect to comply with Canadian standards and believe these standards are substantially similar to the domestic standards.
+In some instances, violations may also result in the suspension or revocation of permits and licenses.
+In addition to the domestic regulations and standards discussed below, we expect to comply with Canadian standards and believe these standards are substantially similar to the domestic standards.
 Based on our initial business plan, we do not expect to be subject to regulatory requirements outside of the U.S. and Canada.